kwobny/Old-Robotics-Repo/README.md

 In motorCali, multiply the universal/main buffer values by the buffer's scale factor value when uploading those values to the actuator motors.

 Make a subclass for the linear translate buffer and other buffers where necessary, which inherits from the base buffer class.
 Do this to accommodate the 2 sets of rx and ry values for just the linear translation.
 Look far below for instructions on making lin trans buffer subclass

+Think of making an empty wait, or a wait until program ends, so that it can be used at the end of code to continue executing loop functions like motorCali.
+If implementing, think about integrating this wait into the base code itself instead of outside, to add efficiency.

 Think about making 2 periods of execution for native interval commands, one for high frequency call/execute and one for low frequency execution.